facet-lang/facet/docs/HOAS.md

 # HOAS

 I keep forgetting the relative benefits and limitations of variations on HOAS, so I’m writing them here to remind myself.
+NB: none of these are doing the hereditary substitution/NbE representation for binders; that’s intentional since it’s largely orthogonal.

 ## Closed